Griffith University

 Minimum age requirements

-You can apply for a program at Griffith if you are 17 years of age (or older).
-If you are 16 years of age, you must have completed Year 12 or an AQF certificate III or higher qualification.
+You can apply for a program at Griffith if you are 17 years of age or older.
+If you are 16 years old, you must have completed Year 12 or an AQF certificate III or higher qualification.
 If you are under 16 years of age, contact Griffith University directly to discuss your eligibility.

 Griffith Guaranteed Admission Scheme

-To provide certainty about future study options and more opportunities for students from a range of backgrounds, Griffith’s Guaranteed Admission Scheme offers applicants with an ATAR 90+/IB 33+ or ATAR 80+/IB 28+, or with a completed VET Certificate III or above, a guarantee of admission for a range of selected programs.
+To provide certainty about future study options and more opportunities for students from a range of backgrounds, Griffith’s Guaranteed Admission Scheme offers applicants who meet the minimum ATAR threshold, or complete a VET Certificate III or above, a guarantee of admission for a range of selected programs.
 Applicants must meet prerequisites and any other selection criteria.
 The ATAR and VET Guarantees apply up to the UAC rounds in mid-January each year, or until the program is closed for any intake.
 Contact GU for information on whether your degree is still open for offers.

 Selection rank adjustments

 Griffith University offers a range of adjustment factors designed to meet the needs of local communities or provide access to university for people who have experienced disadvantage.
 Adjustments are automatically applied to an applicant’s ATAR to provide a selection rank for admission.
-The maximum adjustment that can be applied under all pathways is capped at eight (8).
+The maximum total adjustments that you can receive under all pathways is eight (8.00) ranks.

 Equity adjustments